martinohansen/ynabber/README.md

 # Ynabber

-Ynabber reads and writes transactions from one or more sources (known as readers) to one or more destinations (known as writers).
+Ynabber sets out to read and write bank transactions from one or more sources (known as readers) to one or more destinations (known as writers).

 For a list of supported see the [readers](#readers) and [writers](#writers) subsections.